Skip to main content

 An asset is the unit of value you’re tracking.
 Points, cashback dollars, nights stayed, referral credits.
 You configure how each asset behaves:

 • Inventory mode: SIMPLE tracks a single aggregate balance.
-LOT tracks each credit individually with its own expiration and vesting dates, so points can expire in the order they were earned.
+LOT tracks each credit individually with its own expiration, maturity, issuer lineage, and oldest-first spending.

 • Issuance policy: UNLIMITED mints new value on every credit (no cap).
 PREFUNDED draws from a fixed program wallet, so credits fail when the wallet is empty.
 Use PREFUNDED when you need to enforce a budget.